bean-mhm/img-aligner/README.md

 Here's what the algorithm looks like in every iteration:
-1. Warp the grid vertices using a gaussian distribution with a random center, direction, and strength.
-The ranges of the random values are calculated based on parameters.
+1. Warp the grid vertices using a gaussian distribution with a random center, radius, direction, and strength.
+The ranges of the random values are calculated based on parameters (warp strength, grid resolution, etc.).
-2. Recalculate the cost (average difference) and the maximum value in the cost image.
+2. Recalculate the cost (average difference) and the maximum value in the cost image (max local difference).
-3. If (cost > previous iteration's cost) or (maximum > initial maximum) the undo the warping.
+3. If (cost > previous iteration's cost) or (max local diff. > initial max) then undo the warping.
 4. Break the loop if stop conditions are met.

 For increased performance, grid warping and cost calculation are performed at